Washington Township, Anderson County, Kansas

 Washington Township is a township in Anderson County, Kansas, United States.
 As of the 2010 census, its population was 272.

 History

 Washington Township was established in 1857.

 Geography

 Washington Township covers an area of 93.2 km2 and contains no incorporated settlements.
 According to the USGS, it contains five cemeteries: Baptist, Horn, Hyatt, Mont Ida and Springfield.

 The streams of Bradshaw Creek and Skunk Branch run through this township.

+Communities

+It contains the census-designated place of Mont Ida.